A new gap for $CMC$ biharmonic hypersurfaces in Euclidean spheres: The proof of Theorem

-Fixing arbitrarily a point on a hypersurface $M^m$ in $\mathbb{S}^{m+1}$ that satisfies the hypotheses of Theorem \ref{th:mainTh}, the above functions become, obviously, real numbers, and in the following we will give three algebraic lemmas obtained in \cite{GLX18}.
-The proofs are elementary but skilful and we do not present them here.
+Fixing arbitrarily a point of a hypersurface $M^m$ in $\mathbb{S}^{m+1}$ that satisfies the hypotheses of Theorem \ref{th:mainTh}, the above functions become, obviously, real numbers, and in the following we will give three algebraic lemmas.
+The first two lemmas are obtained in \cite{GLX18}.
+Their proofs are elementary but skilful and we do not present them here.
+Concerning the third lemma, we mention that it is originated in a result in \cite{GLX18}, but our statement is more accurate and the proof is different.

 \begin{lemma}[\cite{GLX18}] If $m\geq3$, the real numbers $\phi$, $\eta$ and $\sigma$ satisfy

 and

 \end{lemma}